 - “Very helpful.
 It was perfect.
 Keep it up.”

-- “I think this gives an ex-offender a chance to start over fresh.”
+- “I think this gives a [person] a chance to start over fresh.”

-- “I very much appreciate you all coming out with this information.
-As you may know this is the first time I’ve ever retrieved this type of info while in prison.
+- “This is the first time I’ve ever retrieved this type of info while in prison.
 Thank you.”

 - “I hope you can come again for the ones [other inmates] that’s behind us.”